-Earlier in the year, we raised £9,500 to buy state of the art headsets for patrons with hearing and vision impairments.
+Last year, we raised £9,500 to buy state of the art headsets for patrons with hearing and vision impairments.

 These headsets significantly improve our services to the local community of blind, visually impaired and hard of hearing people as they offer crisp Show Relays and utilise live Audio Description for our fantastic shows.